ReasonScape¶

 Understand the Vision¶

-Challenges - The problem statement (Pillar 1)
+Challenges - The problem statement (chapter 1)

-- 6 fundamental challenges in current LLM evaluation
+- Fundamental challenges in current LLM evaluation

 - Practical barriers encountered in prior systems

-Insight - The paradigm shift (Pillar 2)
+Insight - The paradigm shift (chapter 2)

-LLMs as information processors
+- LLMs as information processors

-System architecture and transformation pipeline
+- System architecture and transformation pipeline

-Architecture - The methodology (Pillar 3)
+Architecture - The methodology (chapter 3)

 - Applies the Insight to the Challeneges